ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 directory of this repository.
 This file must be included in the root directory of the repository of every PyAnsys library.

-Project Approval
+Project approval
 ================
 Exposing new Ansys technologies through the PyAnsys project is subject to an internal review and decision process.
-Please reach out to Stephane Marguerin or Alexander Kaszynski for any requests.
+For requests, email the PyAnsys Core team at `Stephane Marguerin <mailto:stephane.marguerin@ansys.com>`_ or `Alexander Kaszynski <mailto:alexander.kaszynski@ansys.com>`_.

 .. _repository_management:

-Repository Management and Standards
+Repository management and standards
 ===================================
 Each PyAnsys repository should at the minimum be administrated by a single individual with "Admin" permissions over the repository.
 This